AdamMcCarthyCompSci/StatusAtFrontend/README.md

 - **State management** follows separation of concerns (server vs client state)
 - **URL state** is type-safe and automatically synced
 - **Tests** use MSW for reliable API mocking

-This skeleton provides a solid foundation for building modern React applications with excellent developer experience and production-ready patterns.